FPGAwars/icestudio/source/blocks.rst

 Definition
 ----------

-A block is an entity with *input* and *output* ports and some content.
+A block is an entity with *input* and *output* ports, parameters and some content.

   .. image:: ../resources/images/blocks/definition.png